AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 opacity: 0 → 1,y: 20 → 0,duration: 0.5).

-Table 5.A — Tool vs default visual signature
+Table 5.A.
+Tool vs default visual signature

-| Tool | Palette default | Typeface | Components | Icon set | Border radius | Tells | |------|-----------------|----------|------------|----------|---------------|-------| | v0.dev | blue-purple gradient | Geist | shadcn (heavy) | Lucide | rounded-xl/2xl | "Built with v0" footer signature; default Card layout | | Bolt.new | indigo + purple | Inter | shadcn-ish | Lucide | rounded-lg/xl | StackBlitz-style structure; supabase auth boilerplate | | Lovable | purple + pink | Inter | custom + shadcn | Lucide | rounded-2xl | Lovable.dev meta tag; "Built on Lovable" link | | Replit Agent | blue + green | Inter | mixed | Heroicons + Lucide | rounded-lg | Replit-hosted domain pattern | | Claude Code | varies (more taste) | varies | varies | varies | varies | Less signature; output reflects the developer driving it | | Cursor | varies | varies | varies | varies | varies | Same — Cursor is a tool, not a generator; signature depends on the prompts | | GPT-5 / ChatGPT canvas | blue + cyan | Inter | "vanilla React" | inline SVG | rounded-md | Often plain CSS, less Tailwind, more inline styles | | Gemini canvas | green + blue | Roboto / Inter | custom | Material Symbols | rounded-md | Material Design echoes | | Aider | none (CLI) | none | none | none | none | Aider is a CLI that edits code; no visual signature of its own | | Codex | varies | varies | varies | varies | varies | Same as Claude Code — depends on the operator |
+| Tool | Palette default | Typeface | Components | Icon set | Border radius | Tells | |------|-----------------|----------|------------|----------|---------------|-------| | v0.dev | blue-purple gradient | Geist | shadcn (heavy) | Lucide | rounded-xl/2xl | "Built with v0" footer signature; default Card layout | | Bolt.new | indigo + purple | Inter | shadcn-ish | Lucide | rounded-lg/xl | StackBlitz-style structure; supabase auth boilerplate | | Lovable | purple + pink | Inter | custom + shadcn | Lucide | rounded-2xl | Lovable.dev meta tag; "Built on Lovable" link | | Replit Agent | blue + green | Inter | mixed | Heroicons + Lucide | rounded-lg | Replit-hosted domain pattern | | Claude Code | varies (more taste) | varies | varies | varies | varies | Less signature; output reflects the developer driving it | | Cursor | varies | varies | varies | varies | varies | Cursor is a tool, not a generator; signature depends on the prompts | | GPT-5 / ChatGPT canvas | blue + cyan | Inter | "vanilla React" | inline SVG | rounded-md | Often plain CSS, less Tailwind, more inline styles | | Gemini canvas | green + blue | Roboto / Inter | custom | Material Symbols | rounded-md | Material Design echoes | | Aider | none (CLI) | none | none | none | none | Aider is a CLI that edits code; no visual signature of its own | | Codex | varies | varies | varies | varies | varies | Same as Claude Code; depends on the operator |

 Note the split.
-Some tools (v0, Bolt, Lovable) are "generators" — they output a visual artifact directly.
-They have strong signatures.
-Other tools (Claude Code, Cursor, Aider, Codex) are "drivers" — they help a human write code.
-They have no visual signature of their own; the signature is the developer's.
-The lesson is not that drivers are clean and generators are dirty.
-It is that the signature lives where the defaults live, and generators have more defaults.
+Some tools (v0, Bolt, Lovable) are "generators": they output a visual artifact directly, and they have strong signatures.
+Others (Claude Code, Cursor, Aider, Codex) are "drivers": they help a human write code, so they have no visual signature of their own and the signature is the developer's.
+The lesson is not that drivers are clean and generators dirty.
+The signature lives where the defaults live, and generators have more defaults.

 Tailwind blue (#3b82f6) adoption on indexed marketing sites